 My Scouting Approach for Corporate Events

 The President’s keynote was scheduled for 9 am in Reno, NV., in front of a crowd of 1000 American Legion members.
-Reno is about an 8 hour drive from Las Vegas.
+Reno is about an 8-hour drive from Las Vegas.
 I was unfamiliar with the conference hall where the speech would be given so I was not certain of what kind of lighting or access I would have.
 Should I drive or fly?
 When should I arrive?
 The day before, or two days before so that I could scout?
 Will they let me scout?
 How close will I be allowed to get to the President while he speaks?
 What is the lighting like in the room?
-Can I use flash?
+Can I use a flash?
 Should I use flash?
 These are all important questions that you need to ask yourself when preparing for a shoot.
-You don’t get to hit the reset button when shooting keynotes so it is vital that you prepare as much as possible beforehand.
+You don’t get to hit the reset button when shooting keynotes so you must prepare as much as possible beforehand.
 Scouting is important.

 Getting There.
-The Logistics of Transportation
+The Logistics of Transportation at Corporate events.

 An important part of scouting any location is transportation.
 Commute time, parking, ease of access, and entry and exit points are all often overlooked aspects of an event’s location.
 Part of your job as a professional is to be on location and ready to shoot.
 Knowing how long it will take you to get there, where to park, and how you will get your gear from your vehicle to the event are critical considerations.
 Even the route you take from your car to the event site must be accounted for.
 Knowing the logistics ahead of time, helps you prepare for the unexpected and lets you concentrate on the job at hand.
 Ignore these details and you might find yourself hoping you find a parking spot close and feeling a lot of unnecessary anxiety as you scramble to arrive on time.

 Scouting Corporate Events for Lighting